Dairyland offers some simple tips to help you reduce energy consumption, which in turn will save you money:

 - Plant shade trees a safe distance from power lines.
 Trees are a natural and effective home cooling tool, as they prevent full sun from beating down on your home.
 Mature trees can reduce the home temperature by several degrees.

 - Shop for Energy Star appliances and light bulbs.
-The Energy Star label is awarded to those products that meet or exceed criteria for energy efficiency and are as much as 10 to 50 percent more efficient than ordinary appliances.
+The ENERGY STAR label is awarded to those products that meet or exceed criteria for energy efficiency and are as much as 10 to 50 percent more efficient than ordinary appliances.
+Click here to learn more about the ENERGY STAR program.